-Gill & Lagodich Fine Period & Replica Frames & Restoration has a current inventory of over two thousand period frames, American and European, which spans over four hundred years.
+Gill & Lagodich Fine Period & Replica Frames & Restoration has a current inventory of over two thousand period antique frames, American and European, which spans over four hundred years.
 We provide custom framing services, collection appraisals, curatorial and identification expertise to museums and private collectors, architects, interior designers, and interested individuals.
-Gill & Lagodich studios produce the highest quality gilded and wood frame restoration, sizing services, custom-made frame replicas and custom fabrication of frames designed by artists, architects, and decorators.
-We are the oldest extant antiques emporium in lower Manhattan's TriBeCa neighborhood.
-(Coincidentally, there was a frame maker/gilder, Lawrence Vanbuskirk, at the same address from 1832-1835.)
+Gill & Lagodich studios produce the highest quality gilded and wood antique frame restoration, sizing services, custom-made frame replicas and fabrication of frames designed by artists, architects, and decorators.
+We are the oldest extant antiques emporium in Manhattan's TriBeCa neighborhood.

 our MUSEUM, HISTORIC HOME, AND INSTITUTIONAL CLIENTS INCLUDE: